qcif-training/StatisticalComparisonsUsingR/_episodes/04-Categorical-Variables.md

 2, and 3.
 These are examples of __categorical__ data - where samples are
 assigned to one of a limited number of fixed, distinct categories.
-Categories may be emergent features of the data (for example 'received treatment' and 'did not receive treatment', but others may be more arbitrary according to the needs of the analysis (in this dataset, the three levels of alcohol consumption relate to researcher-defined levels of 'low', 'moderate' and 'high').
+Categories may be emergent features of the data (for example 'received treatment' and 'did not receive treatment') but others may be more arbitrary according to the needs of the analysis (in this dataset, the three levels of alcohol consumption relate to researcher-defined levels of 'low', 'moderate' and 'high').